Gather your friends and family for a hearty meal at Singapore's best zi char restaurants. Think sweet and sour pork, chilli crab, pork ribs and more!

 ‘Zi char’ means ‘cooked food’ in Hokkien.
 And these restaurants make for a fantastic communal meal.
 The menus are embellished with a smorgasbord of Chinese dishes that are perfect for sharing.
 Think sweet and sour pork, creamy butter prawns, hot plate tofu, prawn paste chicken wings and chilli crab.
 That’s just the tip of the iceberg!
-So when you’re in the mood for Chinese, hit up the best zi char restaurants in Singapore for an exquisite home-style meal.
+When you’re in the mood for Chinese, hit up the best zi char restaurants in Singapore for an exquisite home-style meal.

 Best zi char restaurants in Singapore

-2. Sin Hoi Sai Eating House
+3. Sin Hoi Sai Eating House

 Sin Hoi Sai Eating House, 187 East Coast Road, Singapore 428893

-3. Jumbo Seafood
+4. Jumbo Seafood

 Jumbo Seafood, multiple locations including East Coast and Dempsey Hill

-4. Two Chefs Eating Place
+5. Two Chefs Eating Place

-Run by two brothers from Ipoh, this no-frills eating place is known for its butter pork ribs that are dusted with milk powder – an intriguing and tasty combination.
+Run by two brothers from Ipoh, this no-frills eating place is known for its butter pork ribs dusted with milk powder – an intriguing and tasty combination.
 Other standout plates include prawn rolls and tofu with enoki mushrooms.
 But take note, hungry folks.
 Having a reservation doesn’t mean you’ll get seated immediately.
 Expect to wait for about 15 to 20 minutes during busy hours (which is, in fact, all the time).
 Yes, it’s that popular!

 6. New Ubin Seafood

 For something less traditional, this zi char joint in Singapore fits the bill.
 New Ubin Seafood doesn’t just serve your usual sambal kang kong and sweet and salted egg pork.
-You can also look forward to novel western dishes like black angus ribeye steak, St. Louis-style pork ribs and foie gras satay.
+You can also look forward to novel Western dishes like black angus ribeye steak, St. Louis-style pork ribs and foie gras satay.
 Salivating yet?

 8. Jiak Modern Tzechar

-9. Hua Yu Wee
+11. Hua Yu Wee

 Housed in a grand mansion along Upper East Coast Road, Hua Yu Wee is the only 1970s seafood restaurant that stayed along the stretch and didn’t relocate to East Coast Park like its brethren.
 Snag a table at the open-air backyard and you’ll be transported to the yesteryears of Singapore.
 The piquant chilli crab and crispy baby squid are just some of the few crowd favourites.